-|With its roots from the Student RUSH tickets, General RUSH tickets (also known as Anyone RUSH) tickets were created In an effort by Broadway producers to make Broadway tickets more affordable for the less well off, build word-of-mouth for a show and to create and reward loyal fan bases.
+|With its roots from the Student RUSH tickets, General RUSH tickets (also known as Anyone RUSH) tickets were created In an effort by Broadway producers to make Broadway tickets more affordable for the less well off, building word-of-mouth for a show and to create and reward loyal fan bases.

-Rush tickets became a true phenomenon with the musical Rent, where "Rent-heads" would actually line up and sleep overnight on the pavement so that they could get their rush tickets at a ridiculously low price.
+Rush tickets became a true phenomenon with the musical Rent, where "Rent-heads" would line up and sleep overnight on the pavement so that they could get their rush tickets at a ridiculously low price.
 Many Broadway shows still offer these discount "Rush" tickets at a very low price, but don't skimp on the quality - often these tickets are in great locations in the theatre.
 The amount of tickets that they distribute in this way is limited and often its first-come, first-served.

-Various Pricing, But Always A Bargain
+Pricing Varies, But Always A Bargain

 First Come First Served